Connecting Image Inpainting with Denoising in the Homogeneous Diffusion Setting: Our Denoising by Inpainting Framework

 \subsubsection{Acceleration by Low-Discrepancy Sequences}

 When the masks are random variables, as noted in \Cref{subsubsec:convergence}, we have a somewhat slow convergence of $O(n^{-1/2})$.
-Informally this means that to decrease the root mean square error $\sqrt{\operatorname{MSE}(\bm{u},\mathbb{E}[\bm{u}])}$ by a factor 4 we would need 16 times as many samples.
+Informally this means that to decrease the RMSE by a factor 4 we would need 16 times as many samples.
 The natural question arises whether we can do better by trading randomness for a more structured sampling strategy.
 The answer is positive, as in the context of integration (and our problem can be framed as such w.r.t.\ the counting measure), a prominent approach for speeding up convergence is the use of low-discrepancy sequences.
 These sequences fill up space more uniformly than random sequences.
 The uniformity is typically quantified using the (star) discrepancy of the sequence.
-Theoretically, the Koksma-Hlawka inequality~\cite{KN05} allows one to bound the numerical integration error, i.e., $|\bm{u}-\mathbb{E}[\bm{u}]|$ in our case, by using the product of the discrepancy of the sequence and the variation of the integrand.
-In practice this usually translates to a convergence of approximately $O(n^{-1})$ which is much better than the $O(n^{-1/2})$ convergence for the purely random case.
+Theoretically, the Koksma-Hlawka inequality~\cite{KN05} allows one to bound the numerical integration error, i.e., $\|\langle\bm{u}\rangle_n-\mathbb{E}[\langle\bm{u}\rangle_n|\bm{f}]\|_2$ in our case, by using the product of the discrepancy of the sequence and the variation of the integrand.
+In practice this usually translates to a convergence that can reach as high as $O(n^{-1})$ which is much better than the $O(n^{-1/2})$ convergence for the purely random case.
+Experimental results illustrating a boost to the convergence in the DbI setting are presented in \Cref{subsec:exp-convergence}.